ColoredCow/resources/guidelines/blog/README.md

 3. Add images in the blog that are more personal and relevant(snapshot of the work you have done, problems solved, workplace, etc) to the blog
 4. Add hyperlinks to your profile, and GitHub repo so others can check out your work
 5. Break the blog into different sections with headings(the first section can be an introduction and the last as the conclusion where you can summarise)
-6. Check for grammar errors, spelling errors, improper capitalization & spacing of letters
+6. Check for grammar errors, spelling errors, improper capitalization & spacing of letters(Add Grammarly extension to browser)
 7. Keep the comments even after resolving for others to check if it’s been properly taken care of
 8. Always include the hyperlinks for the information's source when adding any facts or statistics.